Bennybeams/Time_Series/README.md

 - How to choose the proper model which give us the best prediction

 That's not magic, that's just science :)

+Note : to push to Github, use the function gitcreds_set().